kajott/CompoKit/README.md

 Just run `scripts/setup.cmd`.
 This will download and unpack everything.

+You may also have a look at `scripts/setup.ps1` before and update the version-dependent download URLs to the newest releases of the various programs, if you like.

 ## Special Configuration Options

 Some of the tools are pre-configured in non-standard ways: